 Summary

-Pirsch is a drop-in, server-side, no-cookie, privacy-focused web analytics solution built in Go.
+Pirsch is a server-side, cookieless, privacy-focused web analytics solution built in Go.
 It generates anonymized visitor fingerprints, works even with ad blockers, and is GDPR, CCPA, and PECR compliant.
-You can use the hosted SaaS offering or self-host under an enterprise license.
+The server-side approach means the tracking isn't affected by client-side blockers — a unique advantage.

 - Homepage: https://pirsch.io